B-Houser/LTV-Numbers-Docs/clickbank.md

 2. Click the "Choose File" button
 3. Select the historical sales data CSV from the previous section and click the "Next" button
     - Note: if you have multiple sales record CSV files, you can multiselect them to upload them all at the same time.
 Otherwise, repeat this process for each file.
-5. In the "Choose Format" dropdown, select "ClickBank Sales CSV" and click the "Next" button to begin the ingest process
+5. In the "Choose Format" dropdown, select "ClickBank Sales CSV" and click the "Next" then the "Upload" button button to begin the ingest process
     - Note: this process may take some time to complete